harshita9104/TaxLedger/README.md

 # TaxLedger
 This project aims to develop a blockchain-based transaction system that ensures secure payments and automates tax collection.
 This system integrates with MetaMask wallets for both customers and businesses and directly transfers the applicable tax to the government.
-The project enhances transparency  and provides real-time updates on transaction status.
+The project enhances transparency  and provides real-time updates on transaction status

 Key Features: